 Permits and Inspection Fees

-Here’s something many people don’t think about: depending on the work we’re doing, you might need permits.
-According to the Denver Building and Fire Code, which applies to the Strasburg area, specific chimney work requires permits:
+Here's something most people never think about: depending on the job, you might need a permit.
+Under the Denver Building and Fire Code, which covers the Strasburg area, certain chimney work has to be permitted:

 When You Need a Permit: